djboulia/node-blink-security/README.md

 ![License](https://img.shields.io/npm/l/node-blink-security.svg)

 # node-blink-security
 This is a Node.js version of [this python library](https://github.com/fronzbot/blinkpy).
-It allows to communicate with Blink Home Security System from a Node.js application.
+It allows communication with Blink Home Security System from a Node.js application.

 # Installation
 ```